The Plastic Surgery Integrated Residency at Baylor College of Medicine is one of the earliest established programs in the United States.

 As a multi-institutional, integrated, six-year residency, the program is fully accredited by the Residency Review Committee for Plastic Surgery and the Accreditation Council for Graduate Medical Education.
 Enriched by its location in the Texas Medical Center, the largest medical complex in the world, it is considered one of the top U.S. plastic surgery residency programs.

-Currently, there are seven full-time faculty, more than 25 clinical volunteer faculty, 18 plastic surgery residents, two hand residents and a research assistant.
+Currently, there are eleven full-time faculty, more than 25 clinical volunteer faculty, 18 plastic surgery residents, and one pediatric plastic surgery fellow.

 The program's high national and international standing reflects its wealth of clinical resources, research frontiers, and dedicated teaching faculty, as well as its highly structured academic and clinical curriculum.

-During the six-year training period, residents receive 24 months of prerequisite general surgery training, 8 months of para-plastic surgery and 40 months in plastic surgery.
-Clinical rotations are performed at three private institutions: Baylor St. Luke’s Medical Center, Texas Children's Hospital, a nationally known and respected pediatric hospital, and Methodist Houston.
-Public and government affiliations are with the Ben Taub Hospital (a Level I trauma center), the Michael E. DeBakey Veterans Affairs Medical Center, and MD Anderson Cancer Center, one of the nation's leading cancer centers.
+During the six-year training period, residents receive training in all areas required by the ACGME and the American Board of Plastic Surgery.
+Clinical rotations are performed at three private institutions: Baylor St. Luke’s Medical Center, Texas Children's Hospital, a nationally known and respected pediatric hospital, and Houston Methodist Hospital.
+Public and government affiliations are with Ben Taub Hospital (a Level I trauma center), Michael E. DeBakey Veterans Affairs Medical Center, and MD Anderson Cancer Center, one of the nation's leading cancer centers.

 In addition to receiving clinical training, residents are provided with opportunities to participate in basic and clinical science research at the College and its affiliated institutions.